elliotwutingfeng/railrailrail/docs/CONFIG.md

 to smaller station code.

 > [!NOTE]
-> Dwell time is time spent waiting at station for passengers before train departure.
+> Dwell time is time spent by a train waiting at a station for passengers before departure.
 >
 > Station codes are compared by splitting them into their line code, station number, and station number suffix (if any), and
 > comparing their fields in that order.